As COVID-19 vaccine mandates rise, religious exemptions grow

 In Los Angeles, Police Chief Michel Moore said he is waiting for guidance from the city personnel department regarding the exemptions.
 The city has mandated that municipal employees get vaccinated by Oct.
 5 unless they are granted a medical or religious exemption.
 A group of LAPD employees is suing over the policy.

-“Let let me be absolutely clear: We will not tolerate the abuse of these exemptions by those who simply don’t want to get vaccinated,” Los Angeles Mayor Eric Garcetti said.
+“Let me be absolutely clear: We will not tolerate the abuse of these exemptions by those who simply don’t want to get vaccinated,” Los Angeles Mayor Eric Garcetti said.
 “To anyone thinking about filing a disingenuous exemption request, I strongly urge that you reconsider.”

 In Washington state, approximately 60,000 state employees are subject to a mandate issued by Gov. Jay Inslee that they be fully vaccinated by Oct.
 18 or lose their job, unless they obtain a medical or religious exemption and receive an accommodation that allows them to remain employees.